One of the recurring themes in every course I’ve given is the question of style.

 - Do I value myself?
 Do I matter?

 We’re talking about the inner landscape

 We’re talking about your relationship to yourself.
-We’re talking about fear and all its permutations of self doubt, inner criticism, fear of judgment, and so forth.
+We’re talking about fear and its permutations of self doubt, inner criticism and fear of judgment.

 Also published on Medium.